 4.9.
 Import/Export Tab

-This tab will allow for DMS settings to be exported from one company and then imported into another.
+This tab will allow for Documents settings to be exported from one company and then imported into another.
 When exporting, a XML file will be produced which can then be imported into another company.

 NB: any new document types created will not be exported for reimport, these would need to be set up again.